• About

 tomatoes, onion, ginger and garlic in a bowl

 Onions: In Indian cuisines, onions play a crucial part in the curry base.
-Onions give a body to the curry base.
-It makes curry thick and delicious.
-Moreover, onions have antioxidants and anti-inflammatory properties that are linked to several health benefits.
+Onions give body to the curry base.
+It makes the curry thick and delicious.
+Moreover, onions have antioxidants and anti-inflammatory properties linked to several benefits.

-Some people with IBS cannot tolerate onions as it contains FODMAPs which leads to unpleasant digestive symptoms.
+Some people with IBS cannot tolerate onions as they contain FODMAPs, which lead to unpleasant digestive symptoms.
 For low FODMAP recipes, feel free to check my low FODMAP recipes.

-Garlic- It is a well known culinary spice used in various forms ranging from fresh, paste and powder forms.
-It is extensively used in Indian cooking because of the distinctive flavour and aroma that it imparts to the curry base.
+Garlic - A well-known culinary spice used in various forms, from fresh, paste, and powder forms.
+It is extensively used in Indian cooking owing to its distinctive flavor and aroma, which it imparts to the curry base.

 Tomatoes - After onions, tomatoes are the next most important part of a curry base.
-It is used mainly as fresh with skin and seeds.
-It is a perfect souring agent that imparts colour and sourness to the curry base.
+It is used mainly fresh with skin and seeds.
+It is a perfect souring agent that imparts color and sourness to the curry base.
 The tangy taste of tomatoes uplifts the bland starches we consume.
+Try this tomato-onion chutney if you're truly passionate about ripe, juicy red tomatoes.

-Ginger - It can be used in fresh, dried, powdered form.
-It is having a spicy, and pungent flavour.
-Ginger is rich in gingerol, which possesses anti-inflammatory and antioxidant properties.
+Ginger - It can be used in fresh, dried, or powdered form.
+It has a spicy and pungent flavor.
+Ginger is rich in gingerol, a compound that possesses anti-inflammatory and antioxidant properties.

-2. Roughly chop and blend to a paste using a blender.
+Peel the onions, garlic, and ginger, then rinse them thoroughly.
+Roughly chop the ingredients and blend them into a smooth paste using a blender.

 Easy Peasy Masala Paste Recipe

-1. Open the lid, partially cover it with the lid and cook on high heat for 7-8 minutes without stirring.
-It makes masala paste stabilize as the excess water will evaporate soon and hence fewer splashes.
+Open the lid, then partially cover the cooker and cook on high heat for 7–8 minutes without stirring.
+This allows the masala paste to stabilize as the excess water evaporates, reducing splattering.

 masala maste in a bowl